LIFE Oak Processionary

 Nesting box for tits

-In this LIFE project, we will test and measure the precise impact of installing nesting boxes on the population of the oak processionary (quantities and size of nests) on a large scale.
-We will then be able to corroborate the effects of this method with figures.
-A good, experimental structure in which we examine infected trees with nesting boxes compared to trees without nesting boxes, will allow us to assess the effect of these measures.
+In this LIFE project, we tested and measured the precise impact of installing nesting boxes on the population of the oak processionary (quantities and size of nests) on a large scale.
+This allowed us to provide statistical evidence of the method’s effectiveness.
+A robust experimental setup, comparing infected trees with nest boxes to trees without them, allowed us to clearly map the impact of the measures.

-By taking stakeholders to the trial locations and demonstrating the impact of predation by tits on the numbers and size of caterpillar nests on site, we hope to be able to convince them to use this type of method too.
+By taking stakeholders to the test sites, we showed them the effect of predation by tits on the number and size of caterpillar nests on the spot, and hopefully convinced them to use similar methods themselves.

 Experimental set-up

-Twelve similar trial locations will be selected per province, each comprising a row of 15 large, infected oaks (at least two processionary caterpillar nests per oak).
-Six of these trial locations per province must serve as a control and will not have any nesting boxes installed while, at the other six locations, a nesting box will be installed in each of the 15 oaks.
+Twelve similar trial locations were selected per province, each comprising a row of 15 large, colonized oaks (at least two processionary caterpillar nests per oak).
+Six of these trial locations per province served as a control and did not have any nesting boxes installed while, at the other six locations, a nesting box was installed in each of the 15 oaks.

 Nesting boxes in a row of oaks